-17.3 QP's Comments
+25.3 QP's Comments

-In my opinion, HM is exploring a large volume porphyry copper deposit situated in an ideal location adjacent to modern infrastructure which has the potential to become a large copper resource.
-There already exists a significant body of technical data concerning the Haib mineralisation and the period between resource estimation, pre-feasibility and definitive feasibility studies could be relatively short.
+In my (Peter Walker's) opinion, HM is exploring a large volume porphyry copper deposit situated in an ideal location adjacent to modern infrastructure which has the potential to become a large copper resource.
+There already exists a significant body of technical data concerning the Haib mineralisation and the period between resource estimation, PEA studies, pre-feasibility and definitive feasibility studies could be relatively short.